Harsh-cyber005/chip8/README.md

 npm start
 ```

-This will start the emulator and run it on the default port.
+This will start the emulator and run it on the port - 3000.